nyl-auster/microframework/README.md

 ---------
 * Build site around resources.
 A resource is a class that represents any piece of content of your application; providing methods to customize its behavior and visibility.
 They may be used to create blocks, pages, rss, xml, json etc...
 * Router : map an url to a resource with routes.php file to create a web page.
+* Blocks : call resource directly from wihtin your templates.
+Use access methods to set their visibility rules.
 * Parent and children template / views : a template may be wrapped by any other template and overrides parent template variables if needed.
 * Events & listeners manager : subscribe to core events with php callables or fire custom events.
 * PSR-0 standard : you may use any php class or libary implementing PSR-0 in your project.
+Just drop them in "packages" directory or create a vendors "directory" for them.
-* Customize 404 and 403 pages with resources of your own.
+* Fully customize 404 and 403 pages with resources of your own.
 * Settings file to hold configuration.

 Documentation